georgbuechner/litt/README.md

 litt books 'Tulp Narz' --fuzzy
 ```

-*Note*
+**Note:**
 - working with phrases (`litt books '"Tulpen Narzisse"~1'`) or `AND`/`OR`
-does not work.
+does not work with fuzzy search
-- no preview can be shown when using fuzzy search.
+- In some cases no preview can be shown when using fuzzy search, we're working
+  to improve this!
-- fuzzy matching only works on the body
+- fuzzy matching only works on the body, not the title.

 ## Acknowledgements